DataDog/integrations-extras/embrace_mobile/README.md

 1. Start a free trial with Embrace and follow our [documentation here][2]. **You’ll need to follow this documentation before seeing metrics in Datadog.**
 1. After completing setup of the Embrace integration, navigate back to Datadog to connect both platforms.
-1. Authenticate and connect your Embrace account to Datadog by simply logging in with your credentials.
+1. Authenticate and connect your Embrace account to Datadog by logging in with your credentials.
 1. Create a New Dashboard in Datadog.
 Select the Embrace widget to display Embrace data with crash or networking metrics.
 1. Click into “Details” to dive deeper into Embrace from Datadog.

-## Troubleshooting
+## Support
 For support or questions, contact [Datadog support][3].

 Additional Embrace documentation is available [here][2].